Michael Mitnick: Music

-Mitnick co-wrote the holiday song "Christmas You Go So Fast," which was featured onVinyl, an HBO series executive produced by Martin Scorsese and Mick Jagger.
+Mitnick co-wrote the holiday song "Christmas You Go So Fast," which was featured on Vinyl, an HBO series executive produced by Martin Scorsese and Mick Jagger.

 He also co-wrote, with Will Connolly and Kim Rosenstock, the musical, Fly By Night, which released a cast recording for its Off-Broadway run.

 Honors

 Variety magazine selected Mitnick as one of "10 Screenwriters to watch" in 2013.
 He received the 2012 Visionary Playwright Award from Theater Masters.
 He is a two-time winner of the Edgerton New American Foundation Award, for The Siegel (2017) and Fly By Night (2011), the latter of which was also nominated for four 2015 Drama Desk Awards including Best Musical.

 Works in development

 In May 2017, Deadline placed Mitnick's original screenplay Some Are Born Great on its 2017 Cannes Hotlist, and he was slated to direct the film.

-In May 2019, it was announced that Mitnick is working on a stage musical adaptation of the film Scotland, PA, set to premiere at Roundabout Theatre Company.

 Mitnick is reported to be writing the screenplay for a forthcoming Audrey Hepburn biopic.
 He is also currently working on a limited series about Siegfried & Roy, adapting the Judy Batalion novel Light of Days, and adapting the anthology series Dial M for Murder for MGM.